Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Introduction

 \cite{Bertsimas-2019} proposed a general prescriptive approach to solve the prescribe optimization problem.
 They estimated the objective using ML methods.
 The input of such ML methods are features, and decision variables if the decision can affect uncertainty.
 The output of the ML methods are treated as the sample weight, which is used to directly estimate the true objective.
 We adopt the same concept of weight approximation as their work.
 But their work bypassed the solution approach of such model in the continuous settings, which must be addressed in our work. \cite{sol-Bertsimas} further extended the work by adding the penalize term into the objective.
 But they only provided solution methods on tree-based weights.
 And it is still not clear how to handle other types of weights.
 In our work, we give a general solution approach to such problems that is suitable for any kind of approximation.
 In \cite{Shen-2022-POM}, this prescriptive model was extended to constrained conditions.
 They focused on the traditional newsvendor problem with profit risk constraint and contextual information.
 However, their work had fundamental differences with our model since they did not consider the case when decision affects uncertainty.
 In concrete, the supply decision would not affect the stochastic demand in traditional newsvendor problem that \cite{Shen-2022-POM} analyzed.

-Other data-driven approaches related to the newsvendor problem include the quantile regression \citep{ijoo-price-setting-2021}, deep neural network \citep{deep-learning-Davood, deep-learning-zhang} and operational statistics \citep{operational-stat1-LIYANAGE2005,operational-stat2-Lu2015}.
+Other data-driven approaches related to the newsvendor problem include the quantile regression \citep{ijoo-price-setting-2021}, deep neural network \citep{deep-learning-Davood, deep-learning-zhang} and robust optimization (RO) \citep{RO4-msom}.
 Compared with these works, we study a distribution-free pricing problem with decision-dependent effect, and extend the model to a convex price-only case and nonlinear price adjustment cost case.
 We manage to solve the complex decision-dependent model by proposing the concept of approximate gradient.

 \textit{Decision affects uncertainty models}.
-Though the decision-dependent effect is not fully researched in the field of data-driven management.
-Several stochastic programming works investigated the solution approaches to the optimization problems under this effect.
+Though the decision-dependent effect is not fully researched in the field of data-driven management, several stochastic programming works have investigated the solution approaches to the optimization problems under this effect.
 Some studies addressed the problem by assuming the form of distribution.
 For instance, \cite{DAU2-rev-Hellemo2018} explored several ways to solve the decision-dependent models. \cite{DAU3-LLR-Liujy2021} developed an algorithm based on local linear regression (LLR) models.
 In concrete, they used LLR models to approximate the distribution in the neighborhood of a decision point.
 The models above relied on some assumptions on the form of the distributions.
 Instead, our work do not require any assumption on the distribution rule.
 There are also works that did not rely on the distribution assumptions. \cite{DAU1-Dimitris2022} proposed a sampling method to solve the decision-dependent models when the distribution is under Lipschitz control.
 But their approach cannot be directly used in our model since we cannot access the demand distribution on every decision points, thus the sampling process cannot be carried out.
-Our solution approach refers to the repeated gradient descent approaches proposed by \cite{DAU4-Perdomo2020}, where the descent direction is determined through the expectation of gradient.
-We extend their work to the distribution-free scenario and illustrate how to approximate the expectation of gradient when the underlying distribution is unknown.
-Moreover, they only investigated the performance under strongly-convex condition, while we extend the performance analysis of the AGD algorithm to general cases.